 The 2024 meeting was held at King's College London on 24th and 25th October 2024.
 The meeting brought together 55 participants from 14 countries (representing 39 universities and four higher education organisations/agencies).
 A selection of photos from the two days are given here.

 Day one explored the findings from the recent Global Mapping of the movement for change to the reward of university teaching as well as the progress made in advancing education-focused roles and the ways in which university teaching is defined and evaluated.
-Day two focused on challenges faced by universities making changes to reward systems, as well as national and global collaborations for change.

 Information about the two-day meeting, including its aims, focus, agenda, speakers, and location